bdamon/MuscleDTI_Toolbox/Help/Help for define_muscle.md

 ### Example 2:

-Given an image with variable name anat_image and having matrix size 256 x 256 x 50, field of view 192 x 192 mm, and slice thickness = 6 mm, the code below will allow the user to
+Given an image with variable name anat_image and having matrix size 192 x 192 x 44, field of view 192 x 192 mm, and slice thickness = 7 mm, the code below will allow the user to
-  1) Define the muscle mask in slices 15-40; and
+  1) Define the muscle mask in slices 5-40; and
-  2) Return a second mask of size 192 x 192 x 50
+  2) Return a second mask of size 128 x 128 x 44

 % define the size of the alternative mask:

-alt_mask_size = [192 192];
+alt_mask_size = [128 128];

-% call the function
+% define the slices of interest and call the function

-slices = [15 40];
+slices = [5 40];

 [mask, alt_mask] = define_muscle(anat_image, slices, alt_mask_size, []);